 Assessments may also be made for any past due amounts.
-An assessment serves two purposes, one to notify the employer of past due amounts and also as a vehicle the employer can use to file an appeal.
-An assessment can be appealed by following the instructions in the Appeals section of this manual.
+An assessment serves two purposes; to notify the employer of past due amounts and to serve as a vehicle the employer may use to file an appeal.
+An assessment may be appealed by following the instructions in the Appeals section of this manual.
 An assessment may be reduced to judgment by a court.
-If a judgment is not voluntarily paid, the department may request the court to issue a "right of execution", which directs the sheriff to collect the amount of the judgment plus interest from the judgment debtor.
+If a judgment is not voluntarily paid, the Department may request the court to issue a "right of execution", which directs the sheriff to collect the amount of the judgment plus interest from the judgment debtor.